AndiWeiss/alx-wol/kernelpatching.md

 strings - one of them contains the kernel version.

 The script `extract_kversion_string.sh` first extracts the kernel and then the version string out of the uncompressed kernel.
+Since alx-wol version 2.1 it first checks if the required kernel script `extract-vmlinux` is available in the kernel headers.
+If it is not available it is fetched from kernel.org based on the version of the currently running kernel.

 The script `extract_kversion.sh` uses the kernel version string to get the kernel version.
+This is a wrapper for distribution dependent scripts.
+Currently there are scripts for Ubuntu and Debian.

-The current script is able to handle two different version string formats found in Ubuntu kernels: the one of a regular update and the one of mainline ppa kernels.
+The script `Ubuntu.sh` is able to handle two different version string formats found in Ubuntu kernels: the one of a regular update and the one of mainline ppa kernels.
+This script expects two parameters.
+The First parameter is the file containing the complete kernel version string.
+The second parameter has to be either kernel or gcc to tell what to extract.

 Regular Ubuntu kernels contain a string like this (in one line):
 `Linux version 6.5.0-14-generic (buildd@lcy02-amd64-110)`